-Econopolis does not invest in companies active in the exploration or extraction of unconventional oil and gas or providing dedicated equipment or services therefor.
+Econopolis does not invest in companies active in the exploration or extraction of unconventional oil and gas (obtained through methods other than traditional production methods.
+This a.o. includes: the extraction of tar/oil sands, shale oil, shale gas and arctic drilling) or providing dedicated equipment or services therefor.
 These activities pose unacceptable risks to the environment (a.o. water use, pollution, energy intensive) and are thus excluded from investments.